tejjeenu/plantdiseasebot/README.md

-# Plant Disease Detection Program
+# Plant Disease Detection Project

 The aim of this project was to understand how to implement deep learning in a project whilst attempting to Tackle a real world problem.
 I was looking into Object Detection through the YOLO algorithm to identify different types of plants including diseased and Healthy.